 Most likely to be doing on a free afternoon: Walking in nature, picking up leaves and nature treasures, and taking pictures of flowers and beautiful things out in the woods.

 Loves: Hiking, making art with kids, reading in coffee shops, the possibilities in a fresh pack of art supplies.

 Photo of Jean taken by Rebekah Brackett of Brackett Studios

-Editorial Coordinator.
 Rachel became part of The Artful Parent team in Summer 2017.
 Rachel lives in Portland, Maine and loves going on adventures with her family.
-She’s taught photography in schools and after-school programs and now enjoys hosting a toddler art group with her son & friends.
+Before having kids, she taught photography & art in school enrichment & after school programs.
+Now she runs toddler & preschool art groups with both her kids!

 Most likely to be eating: dessert!

 Favorite art supply: Liquid watercolors–discovered late in life and I’ve loved them ever since!

 Most likely to be doing with a free afternoon: Hiking or biking my kids around in our cargo bike.

 Loves: Outdoor adventures, making art with kids, traveling, traditions.

 Gianna lives all the way in the Philippines!
 There’s a great chance that she’s the one responding to your queries or requests if you send an email to [email protected].
 She likes working behind the scenes, and enjoys anything and everything art (digital or visual).
 She’s a graduate of Master in Business Administration and has been a part of The Artful Parent team since August of 2018.